clipperhouse/netlify/content/apple-mvno.md

 It's expected that Apple will be improving Siri in the upcoming iOS 18, exploiting the progress that Large Language Models (LLMs) have made over the past year or so.
 How might they do it?

-I trust and hope that Apple will continue their tradition of starting with the user experience, and working back to the technological ingredients to achive that.
+I trust and hope that Apple will continue their tradition of starting with the user experience, and working back to the technological ingredients to achieve that.
 So I trust and hope that Siri won't merely be a wrapper for ChatGPT et al.

 What if Apple were to see Siri as analogous to an [MVNO](https://en.wikipedia.org/wiki/Mobile_virtual_network_operator) (Mobile Virtual Network Operator) for LLMs?